Ryzen Threadripper PRO 5975WX

 | Virtualization | true | VT-x, VT-d |

-| Target Use | — | High Performance Server |
+| Target Use | β | High Performance Server |

 Value Analysis

-The Ryzen Threadripper PRO 5975WX launched at $2495 MSRP, while the Xeon 6737P debuted at $4995.
-At current prices ($2495 vs $4995), the Ryzen Threadripper PRO 5975WX is $2500 cheaper.
-In terms of value (PassMark points per dollar), the Ryzen Threadripper PRO 5975WX delivers 30.1 pts/$ vs 15.9 pts/$ for the Xeon 6737P — making the Ryzen Threadripper PRO 5975WX the 61.4% better value option.
+At launch, the Ryzen Threadripper PRO 5975WX was priced at $2495, while the Xeon 6737P came in at $4995.
+On launch pricing ($2495 vs $4995), Ryzen Threadripper PRO 5975WX was $2500 cheaper.
+In terms of value on MSRP (PassMark points per dollar), the Ryzen Threadripper PRO 5975WX delivers 30.1 pts/$ vs 15.9 pts/$ for the Xeon 6737P β making the Ryzen Threadripper PRO 5975WX the 61.4% better value option.

 | Feature | Ryzen Threadripper PRO 5975WX | Xeon 6737P |